 Multi Vendor Marketplace

-When building a multi vendor marketplace, it’s worth investing in:
+When building a multi vendor marketplace with Spree you’re investing in:

 - a mature, market proven platform,